 Sec.
-3.13.4 - Non AUS Jumbo Sec.
+3.13.2 - Non AUS Jumbo Sec.
 3.13.4 - Non AUS Medical Professional Program

-- (b) If the appraisal becomes more than 12-months old, a new appraisal is required; - (c) The only supporting documentation that must be updated is the following if they are more than 120 days old as of the mortgage insurance activation date: - (i) Verbal VOE: If the employment and income verifications are more than 120 days old as of the mortgage insurance activation date, then a verbal VOE is required.
+- (i) Verbal VOE: If the employment and income verifications are more than 120 days old as of the mortgage insurance activation date, then a verbal VOE is required.
 If the verbal VOE reveals that the borrower has changed employment from what was initially disclosed and verified, then updated loan application, employment and income documentation from the borrower is required, and the mortgage insurance must be re-underwritten taking into consideration changes to any of the updated information. - (ii) Recertification of Value: If the appraisal is more than 120 days old as of the mortgage insurance activation date, then an appraisal update (Fannie Mae Form 1004D / Freddie Mac Form 442 or equivalent form) must be completed which includes an exterior inspection and photos of the property, and a review of the current market data to determine whether or not the value has declined.
 If the appraisal update shows the current value is lower, a new appraisal is required, and the borrower must qualify (using guidelines and pricing in effect at original Commitment) at the new higher LTV. - (iii) Payment history on the subject property loan showing no 30-day or more delinquencies during the construction phase.